 My laboratory is investigating the molecular genetics of virus-host cell interactions in viruses that cause encephalitis.
 Our long-term studies have been on mouse adenovirus type 1 (MAV-1).
 Human adenoviruses cause 5-10% of respiratory illness in children and are associated with acute pneumonia in children in developing countries.
 Also, adenovirus infections are a serious complication of pediatric bone marrow transplants.
 MAV-1 affords us the opportunity to address adenovirus-host interactions in the natural host as well as in cell culture.
 By understanding how viral and cellular gene functions are regulated during infection, we can gain insight into disease processes.

 MAV-1 causes encephalitis, due to breakdown of the blood-brain barrier (BBB).
 MAV-1 causes acute and persistent viral infections in susceptible mice via infection of cells of the monocyte/macrophage lineage and endothelial cells.
-Current experiments are directed at understanding the molecular mechanisms by which the virus disrupts the BBB to cause disease in the central nervous system (CNS).
-Using virus and mouse mutants, we are also investigating how the virus elicits the innate immune response, for example, whether through Toll-like receptors or the inflammasome.
+Recent experiments have been directed at understanding the molecular mechanisms by which the virus disrupts the BBB to cause disease in the central nervous system (CNS).
+Using virus and mouse mutants, we have also investigated how the virus elicits the innate immune response, for example, whether through Toll-like receptors or the inflammasome.

 Gounder, A.P., N.D.
 Myers, P.M.
 Treuting, B.A.
 Bromme, S.S.
 Wilson, M.E.
 Wiens, W. Lu, A.J.
 Ouellette, K.R.
 Spindler, W.C.
 Parks, and J.G.
 Smith.
 2016.
 Defensins potentiate a neutralizing antibody response to enteric viral infection.
 PLoS Pathog.
 12: e1005474.
 PubMed Central ID: PMC4774934